tung2389/Unix-shell/README.md

 # DUSH shell
-- A shell that supports running multiple commands in parallel and redirection.
+- Unix shell that supports running multiple commands in parallel and redirection.

 ## Project structure
 - ```dush.c```: entry point to run the shell.